 In moving up to the next higher level of learning, instructors should ask themselves what students need to be able to do successfully in later courses and their careers.
 What items should they be able to use, manage, solve, assess, calculate, analyze, and/or make decisions about?
 These were the most challenging goals to write since it had been common to think in terms of individual calculations rather than overall concepts and relationships.
-After much thought, the application goals for the intermediate accounting course were condensed into four ideally, the students are expected to:
+After much thought, the application goals were condensed for the cost accounting course into, ideally, what students should be able to achieve.